arifperdana/arifperdana.github.io/_pages/publications.md

 * Vivekanand, T. S, Bharathi.
 S.V.K., **Perdana, A.**, & Venkatesh V.G, Shi, P. Farm (Sea) to Plate: An Exploratory Study on the Applicability of Blockchain Applications in Sea-Food Supply Chain.
 Submitted to a journal.

-* **Perdana, A.**, Lee, H-H., Arisandi, D., & Koh, S-K. Data Analytics Implementation in Small and Mid-size Enterprises: Enablers and Inhibitors for Business Value and Firm Performance.
-1st round review.

 * **Perdana, A.**, Lee, H-H., Arisandi, D., & Koh, S-K. Embracing Data Analytics in Small and Mid-size Enterprises: A Multilevel Framework of Technological Acceptance.
 Submitted to a journal.

 * **Perdana, A**.
 Harnessing Data and Embracing Digital Strategy: Digital Transformation at Zalora.
 1st round review.